-We offer this class in February, June and October in 2019.
+We offer this class in April and August 2022.

 Great class and lots of learning the impacts of different tea grades.
 Would be interesting to explore one or two of these assignments with a slightly different set of brewing parameters.

 I really enjoyed every part of this course, The cupping exercises are best chosen to cover up all the lectures and to add enriching knowledge to our own exploration of the tea culture.

 Thoroughly enjoyed the course and found it challenging in a very positive way.

 DorothyDec 03, 2017

 What a wild ride of cupping!
 Doing is learning and I think that best describes this course.
 To see, smell and taste examples of the effects of terroir, manufacturing and grading all come to fruition in this class.
 I enjoyed the ride immensely.